smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

     > 🚧 ERC677 Link
     >
     > For registration on Mainnet, you need ERC-677 LINK.
 Many token bridges give you ERC-20 LINK tokens.
 Use PegSwap to [convert Chainlink tokens (LINK) to be ERC-677 compatible](https://pegswap.chain.link/).
 To register on a supported testnet, get [LINK](../../link-token-contracts/) for the testnet you are using from our [faucet](https://faucets.chain.link/).

+    > 🚧 Testing and best practices
+    >
+    > We recommend you follow our [best practices](../compatible-contracts/#best-practices) when creating a Keepers-compatible contract and also that you test your Upkeeps on a testnet before going to a Mainnet.

 1. **Click `Register upkeep`** and confirm the transaction in MetaMask.
     ![Upkeep Registration Success Message](/images/contract-devs/keeper/keeper-registration-submitted.png)